-What triggers CMA?
+What triggers CMPA?

 Cow’s milk is made up of lots of different components such as proteins (casein and whey), milk sugar (called lactose) and fat.